Legorobotdude/PrivateCode/README.md

 - URL content is filtered to extract useful text and truncated if too long.
 - Command suggestions are based on your description and the files in your directory.
 - Thinking blocks are hidden by default but can be shown with the `thinking:on` command.
+- Partial file reading allows you to focus the LLM on specific parts of a file, which can help reduce token usage and get more targeted responses.

 ## Privacy Considerations